valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 To run a benchmark using pipelining mode (and achieve higher throughput), you need to explicitly use the -P option.
-Please note that it is still a realistic behavior since a lot of Redis based applications actively use pipelining to improve performance.
+Please note that it is still a realistic behavior since a lot of Valkey based applications actively use pipelining to improve performance.
 However you should use a pipeline size that is more or less the average pipeline length you'll be able to use in your application in order to get realistic numbers.